Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

 Christmas celebrations and traditions in Italy

-December 8: Setting up the Nativity scene
+December 8: Setting up a Christmas tree and the Nativity scene

-The poplar custom of creating the Nativity scene during Christmas actually originated in Italy.
 On December 24, 1223 St. Francis of Assisi commissioned Giovanni Vellita, a villager of Greccio, in the province of Lazio, to create what was to be the first Nativity scene in the world.
 It was created in one of the caves of the local monastery.
 A layer of straw had been spread on the stone floor and a primitive crib had been placed in a corner.
 Around it were a donkey, an ox and a dozen of peasants.
-From that period on, the creation of the figures or pastori became a very popular genre of folk art.
+From that moment on, the creation of the figures or pastori became a very popular genre of Italian folk art.

 December 13: Santa Lucia